Bastion (to Sette):

 Sette: Whiskers and fear.

-Questioner: Duane, which particular area of pymary do you find you enjoy studying or practicing the most?
+Duane, which particular area of pymary do you find you enjoy studying or practicing the most?
+Duane:

 Aye, I realise it may seem strange that though I excel at martial pymary, it is illusory pymary that fires my imagination.
 However, 'tis easier to destroy than it is to create, and I'd rather leave a modest monument in my wake than a smoke-belching crater.

-Questioner: Duane, what is the kindest thing you've seen Sette do since your journey began?
+Duane, what is the kindest thing you've seen Sette do since your journey began?
+Duane:

-Questioner: If Cara wasn't Aldish, would you have been so eager to help her?
+If Cara wasn't Aldish, would you have been so eager to help her?
+Duane:

-Questioner: If the khert is repelled by water, how is there life in the ocean?
+If the khert is repelled by water, how is there life in the ocean?
 Life requires the khert to function, correct?
+Duane:

 When I was no more than fifteen, I saw a boy only a year older than myself learn what it was to become a component out of place in the vast mechanism of this reality.
 We were to melt stone in precise patterns, applying the Liquid aspect in a pail of water to sections of courtyard our master had measured out the night before.
 It had rained that morning, however, and water had seeped into the ground beneath the pavement, pooling beneath the stones where my schoolmate was working.
 When his enchantment reached a certain depth, he unwittingly attempted to apply liquid to liquid, and the khert balked.
 The spell ricocheted, and his right palm burst like a squashed grape.